KILLERWHOPPER/ECSE429_Project/readme.md

+# Unit Tests
-Test were written with Python 3.10+
+The unit tests were written with Python 3.10+ and are located in this [folder](/src/).
 The test report is generated using pytest-html and can be found [here](https://htmlpreview.github.io/?https://github.com/KILLERWHOPPER/ECSE429_Project/blob/master/res/report.html).
+Each failed test means that the API is not working as expected.

-To run the tests locally, run the following commands (powershell):
+To test locally, run the following commands (powershell):
 ```powershell
 # create virtual environment
 python -m venv venv